 Innovation is something you get better by doing it.
 This is your opportunity to gain hands-on experience by solving critical challenges.

-of creating innovation within their company.
+Each webinar features an innovator in the Blue Economy space who shares their story.
 Experts are available to mentor you in-between the webinars.

 No, participation is free.